 We discovered Skylum Luminar when we were searching for an affordable image editing tool and one that could be as powerful as Lightroom CC.
 What we loved most was the software’s easy-to-navigate interface and the multiple options it provided for all kinds of image manipulation activities.
 Here’s an in-depth review.

-The Skylum Luminar 3 is a product by Skylum (formerly Macphun) known for its image editing programs such as Aurora HDR and Luminar.
-The company formerly provided programs only to Mac users but recently decided to include Windows as well hence the rebranding of the name.
-This means the Luminar 3 is now available for both Windows and macOS, so if you’re a Windows user, this review could be helpful for you too.
+The Skylum Luminar 4 is a product by Skylum (formerly Macphun) known for its image editing programs such as Aurora HDR and Luminar.
+Luminar 4 is available for both Windows and macOS, so if you’re a Windows user, this review could be helpful for you too.

-The Luminar 3 is a photo editing program that allows you to perform multiple edits on a single image and lets you sync it all with a single click.
+Luminar 4 is a non-destructive image editing and photo management software for Mac & PC, with impressive AI effects, Luminar 4 can deliver professional results in less time than anything else.
 The program has over 300 tools and features and dozens of photo filters with customization options and a lot more.
 With modern and advanced controls, as one of the best photo editor for beginners, Luminar has made image editing so easy that you don’t need to be a professional editor to create stunning images – all you need to be is a good photographer, with plenty of creativity to make the best of your pictures!

-To download the Luminar 3, visit the Skylum site and choose from the multiple option plans given.
+To download the Luminar 4, visit the Skylum site and choose from the multiple option plans given.
 We suggest you opt for the Basic Plan if you’re a professional user since the other two plans (Signature & Creative Pro) simply offer landscapes and other signature looks by professional photographers to bring life to your pictures.
 If you don’t need any of these additional features, the Basic Plan is still the best option.
 Good news is, We applied a coupon code (14% off) for all readers, you can apply the coupon code “MACLIBS” when check out to save at least $10 or more.
+You can read this guide to learn how to apply Luminar promo code step by step.

 1. A friendly interface.